stlehmann/pyads/CONTRIBUTING.md

 TwinCat installed; TwinCat can cause issues with the ADS Test Server.
 If running tests using tox causes problems, tests can be run using Docker instead.

+To run the tests on Windows with TwinCAT installed, make sure TwinCAT is not running.
+Either stop all services and process manually, or run `C:\TwinCAT\TcSwitchRuntime\TcSwitchRuntime.exe` and click 'disable'.

+#### Docker

 With Docker installed docker images can be built and run for any python version.
 The following commands will build an image using python3.8, then tests will run when the container starts: